Hisashi Eguchi: Biography

-Eguchi stated that American pop art has been an influence on his work, citing artists such as Roy Lichtenstein and Andy Warhol.
-Hisashi describes his style as simple: "I like to use organized lines.
+Eguchi has stated that American pop art has been an influence on his work, citing artists such as Roy Lichtenstein and Andy Warhol.
+He has also cited European cartoonists Moebius and Hergé as figures who have influenced his work.
+Eguchi describes his style as simple: "I like to use organized lines.
 The less lines the better".

 In 1994, Eguchi founded Comic Cue, an alternative yearly manga magazine: "I wanted to make something like the all-star game in baseball.
 Or Avengers.
 All-hero, I wanted to have a festival of Avengers.
 All the heroes!
 With all my favorite artists".
 Katsuhiro Otomo was a contributor to the first issue.

+Music

+Eguchi has contributed illustrations for the jackets of several music releases, including: